 The key to this exercise is that you take care of all the posture angles at the set up and think about your weight distribution and the direction in which your weight travels as you rehearse this move over and over.
 The big mistake is to bend or flex the elbow – a problem that usually stems from a reluctance to turn the torso correctly.
 So think about the rotation of your left shoulder over the resistance of the hips, and let your left arm find its natural position.
 The gym exercise you see here is just one example of the type of golf-specific work-outs we devise to help a player target areas of weakness – and we’ll have more of the same in the next issue.

-The kinetic chain of motion - balance - balance - resistance - coil - power
+The kinetic chain of motion - balance, resistance, coil, power

 Layering the moves one on top of another, allowing the chain reaction to flow, let’s now look at the full progression of the backswing and the all-important transition into the downswing – for many amateur golfers one of the most problematic of all areas.